Team Tony cultivates, curates and shares Tony Robbins’ stories and core principles, to help others achieve an

 Feeling down?
 Try taking a cold shower.
 It may seem like a superficial fix, but the benefits of cold water immersion actually run deeper than you think when it comes to boosting your mood.
 A 2007 research study found that cold showers can help treat depression symptoms, and if used on a routine basis, may be more beneficial than prescription medications in lifting moods.

 So the next time you find yourself in a depressed state, consider the benefits of water, be it an ocean, a lake or a simple cold shower.
 You may just find that water can play a vital role in keeping your body and your mind happy.

-When practiced routinely, cold water immersion has been shown to boost the metabolism.
-Not only does cold water force our bodies to work harder to keep us warm, burning calories in the process and in the long run, boosting our metabolisms, it also has an unexpected impact on the type of fat we produce.
+When practiced routinely, cold water immersion can boost your metabolism.
+Not only does cold water force your body to work harder to keep you warm – burning calories in the process – it also has an unexpected impact on the type of fat we produce.

 According to a 2009 study, researchers found that cold water can promote healthy brown fat, which is the good fat our bodies generate to keep us warm.
 Brown fat is activated when exposed to extreme fat, and helps eliminate white fat, which is the body fat that piles up around our waistlines and thighs when we consume too many calories.

 Yes.
 Conditioning your brain and your body to accept, endure and embrace cold water immersion may be challenging, but the health benefits in both the short and long run are well worth it.
 You will be able to activate your body’s natural healing powers to properly support your physiological and mental state of being, and perhaps begin to feel healthier and happier.

 Header image © s-ts/shutterstock